 While you are taking care of your family's and your security and privacy in the digital realm, it is also essential to take care of your physical security.
 Your home computer should be taken care of physically as well as digitally, and you should be too!
 But wouldn't it be awesome if you could use a digital system to take care of your physical security?
 Well, you can!

 DIY home security systems can be helpful in ensuring that you remain safe in your castle.
-Cove provides a digital touch panel that is tamper-proof and will control all of the security systems in your home, from environmental detectors like smoke and carbon monoxide detectors, to motion sensors, to cameras, to door sensors.
+Cove provides a digital touch panel that is tamper-proof and will control all of the security systems in your home or, from environmental detectors like smoke and carbon monoxide detectors, to motion sensors, to cameras, to door sensors.
+Cove also has security systems for apartments.

 Cove LiveAssist is available and linked through your touch panel, which means that you will always be able to reach the emergency personnel you need, whether it is a burglary or a medical emergency.
 Our team is available 24/7, and our system constantly monitors your home to ensure your safety.